vistalab-technion/cs236781/_posts/2021-11-17-access-to-servers.md

 title: Access to course servers
 author: aviv
 excerpt: Now available.
-published: false
+published: True
 ---

 Dear Students,

-Those of you who registered for access to the course servers before the deadline (April 15th) should now have access.
+Those of you who registered for access to the course servers should now have access.
 Please read the [usage instructions]({{ site.baseurl }}{% link _assignments/01-hpc-servers.md %}) carefully.